-Shimano Deore 12-speed: Impressions and Actual Weights + M6100 Karate Monkey Build
+Shimano Deore 12-speed: First Ride Review + Actual Weights + M6100 Karate Monkey Build

 Announced earlier this month, the new Shimano Deore 12-speed group brings the massive 510% 1x gear range of XTR/XT/SLX to a more affordable package.
 We had a chance to weigh the complete Deore group and install it on a new Surly Karate Monkey to see how it all works together.
 Here are our impressions, actual weights, and the full build kit.

 Almost like clockwork, Shimano has released a new 12-speed drivetrain every May since the original 10-51t Shimano XTR launch in 2018.
 The technology made its way to 12-speed XT and SLX last May, so we weren’t shocked to see it trickle down even further to Deore level components this year.
 However, we were kind of surprised to see how nice it looked.
 While the Deore groupset retains some core technologies, such as Hyperglide+, the Micro Spline Freehub, and Shimano’s Dynamic Chain Engagement+, it offers a more value-forward approach.
 And it also boasts clean lines and nice aesthetics.
 The new M6100 series includes a complete Shimano Deore 12-speed drivetrain (new cranksets, chain, cassette, derailleur, and shifter), as well as a dropper lever, brakes, and hubs.
 We were happy to get our hands on the full Deore group to weigh, install on a new Surly Karate Monkey, and put together some first impressions on the drivetrain and brakes.
 Find details and original photos of each of the components below, followed by our first impressions, and grids for pricing/weights.